Daniel-KM/Omeka-plugin-CuratorMonitor/README.md

 Install the required plugins [HistoryLog] and [SimpleVocab].
-The last improvements on History Log are not yet committed, so the [fork of History Log] should still be used.
+The last improvements on History Log are not yet committed, so the [fork of History Log] should still be used (version 2.7 or higher).

 Install the optional plugin [Hide Elements] in order to hide some fields to the public or selected groups of users.
+The [fork of Hide Elements] can be used too, because it allows more precise rules.

 Uncompress files and rename plugin folder "CuratorMonitor".